dravetech/blogposts-demos/network-telemetry-prometheus/README.md

 2. Shutting down interface to see how fast grafana will start showing the alert as compared to other SNMP-based monitoring sytems
 3. Playing with the dashboards to see how flexible they are thanks to prometheus query language you can use in the panels.

-Note that dashboards can be exported/imported in YAML format, which means that one you have created a "master" dashboard you like you should be able to use it as a template for future uses.
+Note that dashboards can be exported/imported in YAML format, which means that once you have created a "master" dashboard you like you should be able to use it as a template for future uses.